Delaware Online Poker

 Delaware was the first state in the nation to legalize online poker, passing the requisite legislation in June 2012.
 Three Delaware poker sites operated for ten years but closed near the end of 2023.

-Delaware law grants a monopoly over online poker to the state’s three lottery-owned casinos.
-International gaming giant 888 Holdings (now Evoke plc) operated three Delaware online poker sites on behalf of Delaware’s casinos for about a decade.
+The law granted a monopoly over online poker to the state’s three lottery-owned casinos.
+International gaming giant 888 Holdings (now Evoke plc) operated three Delaware online poker sites on behalf of the state’s casinos for about a decade.

 All three DE poker sites operated on the same network and shared tables.
 Each used software developed by 888Poker in a joint venture between 888 Holdings, Scientific Games Corporation, and Williams Interactive LLC.
 Their only real differences were their poker deposit bonuses, promotions, and cosmetic styling.

-However, the three Delaware poker sites closed in December 2023 after the Delaware Lottery partnered with Rush Street Interactive instead of renewing its contract with 888 Holdings.
+In December 2023, the three Delaware poker sites closed after the Delaware Lottery partnered with Rush Street Interactive instead of renewing its contract with 888 Holdings.

-In contrast, BetRivers Poker appears well-positioned to launch one of the nation’s strongest online poker platforms.
-Before its acquisition, Run It Once Poker constantly received praise for its high quality software, loyalty rewards, and unique game formats.
-Now that Rush Street has poured another two years’ worth development into Run It Once’s software, BetRivers Poker has given poker players in Delaware something to look forward to.
+In contrast, BetRivers Poker is one of the nation’s strongest online poker platforms.
+Before its acquisition, Run It Once Poker constantly received praise for its high quality software, loyalty rewards, and unique game formats

 List of Delaware Poker Rooms